AdamT84/Hangman/README.md

 ![Game over](/screenshots/game_restart_no.png)

-- If they select yes the will be taken back to the main game.
+- If they select yes, the will be taken back to the main game.

 ![Main game](/screenshots/game_restart.png)